Hedges for Wildlife

 Image: Shutterstock

 The very best plants for pollinators are ‘species’, as modern cultivars can be sterile or have low nectar and pollen levels.
-If you grow vegetables, try to include some heritage varieties among the modern cultivars.
+If you grow your own vegetable seeds, try to include some heritage varieties among the modern cultivars.

 When it comes to the flower garden, plants with open, single blooms are better than double flowers where the nectar can be difficult to reach.